Corruption in Myanmar: Petty corruption

 Petty corruption, meaning the extortion of small bribes or "gifts" in connection with everyday services, is "endemic to the everyday life of Myanmar citizens.
 It is particularly prevalent when citizens deal with the bureaucracy of the country and engage with low- to mid-level public officials."
 It is common "in application processes for permits or documents, where bribes or gift-giving end up becoming unavoidable elements of the process, perhaps even becoming culturally engrained[,] with bribery rather being seen as gift-giving or a kind gesture."
 Since gifts up to 300,000 Kyat (US$300) are not legally regarded as corruption, there are no penalties for this kind of activity, even though it "represents a huge cost for the government, undermines trust in state institutions, and violates the principle of equal treatment of citizens."

-Since late August 2024, illegal trishaw drivers frequently join junta militia groups to circumvent petrol restrictions and avoid inspections.
+Since late August 2024, illegal trishaw drivers have frequently joined junta militia groups to circumvent petrol restrictions and avoid inspections.